Ramisky/treble_experimentations/README.md

   by this change
 * `[userfriendly]` This commit is NOT used for hardware support, but to make the rom more user friendly

+@phhusson for all his contributions, without his efforts this can't be possible.
+@Dakkar for This build script